Wittummm/Featherweight/dev/docs.md

     - `NOTE` a note for readers, including oneself
     - `PIN` likely will come back to, usually to edit/add features
     - `CODE: xxx` a random code(literally button mash)
-    - `REMOVAL` to remove for some reasoon
+    - `REMOVE` to remove for some reasoon
   - **Notes**
     - Put "#define DISTANT_HORIZONS_SHADER" in the top of DH shader stages
     - Pixelization Overrides syntax: